Zeb-0/100-Days_of_Code/README.md

 # 100-Days_of_Code
-daily learning and practice of coding
+##daily learning and practice of coding for 100 days.